samcday/logstash-output-kinesis/README.md

 This is a plugin for [Logstash](https://github.com/elasticsearch/logstash).
 It will send log records to a [Kinesis stream](https://aws.amazon.com/kinesis/), using the [Kinesis Producer Library (KPL)](https://docs.aws.amazon.com/kinesis/latest/dev/developing-producers-with-kpl.html).

+**This version is intended for use with Logstash 1.5.x.
+Please use a 2.x version of this plugin for Logstash 2.0+ compatbility.**

 ## Configuration